 Even more, within sizable buildings such as airports, managers and team leaders may spend a considerable amount of time managing and finding in real-time what they are looking for and accountable for - vehicle fleets, equipment, people, goods, and assets.

-So to say, even the best staff training, drills, cameras and walkie talkies will not solve these challenges.
+So to say, even the best staff training, drills, cameras and walkie-talkies will not solve these challenges.
 Neither the old-fashioned ‘pen and paper’ methods causing errors, havoc, frequent misunderstandings or even dishonesty and time-consuming disputes.
 Even more, the COVID-19 pandemic is having significant implications on the aviation industry today and they have to be considered for sure.

 Airport ground vehicles and ground support equipment tracking.
-Large contemporary airports may utilise an impressive variety of them - pushback tugs, catering trucks, de-icing vehicles, snow-ploughing, -sweeping and -blowing vehicles, passenger boarding stairs, container loaders and transporters, water and refuelling trucks, fire brigade trucks, ‘follow me’ and other airport-service cars, apron and shuttle buses, dollies with cargo pallets and unit load devices, catering vehicles, etc. All of them have to be simultaneously tracked, monitored, maintained, and managed properly, timely, and safely.
+Large contemporary airports may utilise an impressive variety of them - pushback tugs, catering trucks, de-icing vehicles, snow-ploughing, -sweeping and -blowing vehicles, passenger boarding stairs, electric container loaders and transporters, water and refuelling trucks, fire brigade trucks, ‘follow me’ and other airport-service cars, indoor passenger e-carts, apron and shuttle buses, dollies with cargo pallets and unit load devices, catering vehicles, etc. All of them have to be simultaneously tracked, monitored, maintained, and managed properly, timely, and safely.

-To mention a few parameters, it might be a truck or shuttle bus location coordinates, fuel consumption, fuel level, vehicle mileage and speed, engine faults notifications, seat belt status, headlight status, over speeding detection, excessive idling and/or crash detection, trip scenario, auto geofencing, etc.
+To mention a few parameters, it might be a truck or shuttle bus location coordinates, fuel consumption, fuel level, vehicle mileage and speed, engine faults notifications, seat belt status, headlight status, overspeeding detection, excessive idling and/or crash detection, trip scenario, auto geofencing, etc.

 For the sake of the example here, we choose the ADVANCED category Teltonika FMM130 model.
-In this case, these GPS devices are permanently mounted on a ceiling or upper part of a wall in airport premises and terminals, baggage handling areas, building hallways, stairways, parking facilities, etc. and used as signal gateways, whether BLE ID beacons are attached to assets and people of interest.
+In this case, these GPS devices are permanently mounted on a ceiling or upper part of a wall in airport premises and terminals, baggage handling areas, building hallways, stairways, parking facilities, etc. and used as signal gateways, whether Bluetooth® LE ID beacons are attached to assets and people of interest.

 Teltonika GPS trackers support up to 100 beacons at a time and each of them will continuously work, depending on the model, around 2 to 10 years on a single battery.
 Possibilities and benefits are remarkable - airport hand trolleys and wheelchairs tracking, various items tracking on container loaders and luggage transporters, staff personal transporters, tracking of expensive tools in the hangars and workshops, coordination of security, contractors or any other workforces, etc. Learn more about how it works here.

-The approach is based on the 1-Wire communication bus system combining contactless Radio-frequency identification (RFID) card, 1-Wire RFID reader, and Teltonika GPS tracker model compatible with 1-Wire communication (in this case - FMM640).
-Each and single one RFID card has a unique factory-programmed 64-bit identification number which is used for a driver’s (or operator’s and maintenance personnel) authentication and the exact electronic date and time stamp.
+The approach is based on the 1-Wire communication bus system combining a contactless Radio-frequency identification (RFID) card, 1-Wire RFID reader, and Teltonika GPS tracker model compatible with 1-Wire communication (in this case - FMM650).
+Each and single RFID card has a unique factory-programmed 64-bit identification number which is used for a driver’s (or operator’s and maintenance personnel's) authentication and the exact electronic date and time stamp.